Toaq, But Easy, at Least in the Beginning

 1.1 - Tones

 The falling tone, which isn’t marked by any diacritic, is generally used for verbs.
-However, as you can see, it is also used for some other things, for example jadı.
-The rising tone rising tone is used for nouns, pronouns, and determiners.
+However, as you can see, it is also used for some other things, for example the interjection jadı.
+The rising tone rising tone is used for nouns, pronouns, and determiners (more on that later).

 1.3 - Speech acts

-Speech acts (also known as “illocutions”) tell the recepient the purpose of the sentence.
+Speech acts (also known as “illocutions”) mark the end of the sentence and tell the recipient the purpose of the sentence.
 In this lesson, you are introduced to two:

 • da - declarative: used for statements.